BIGslu/CodeClub/README.md

 Type        | Description
 ----------- | -----------
-Challenge   | Following TidyTuesday (https://github.com/rfordatascience/tidytuesday) or Advent of Code (https://adventofcode.com/2021), we work as a team to tackle coding challenges in R. Great for beginners!
+Challenge   | Following TidyTuesday (https://github.com/rfordatascience/tidytuesday), Advent of Code (https://adventofcode.com/2021), or tackling an open BIGslu GitHub issue, we work as a team to tackle coding challenges in R. Great for beginners!
 Code review | Aimed at improving code and solving problems, these sessions provide formal review of member-submitted code.
 For details, see https://github.com/BIGslu/CodeReview
 Discussion  | These sessions provide informal discussion of current methods in bioinformatics.
 Members can submit topics such as R packages, journal articles, recent seminars, etc. Please review any posted literature _**prior**_ to the session. i4TB        | Seminars and workshops in partnership with i4TB, https://trtc.uw.edu/education/i4tb-working-group